 The tragedy of those statistics makes the TrueMotion projection of a 33% increase in distracted driving a cautionary one.
 The data doesn’t come from a projection or estimate, but rather from the smartphones of 3,000 drivers who had downloaded the TrueMotion app before the survey period between November 18, 2017 year and January 3, 2018.

 Despite its popularity, text messaging while driving is banned in 47 states and 16 states prohibit handheld cellphone use while driving.
 The National Highway Traffic Safety Administration says that in 2016, the most recent year for which data is available, 3,450 people were killed and 391,000 injured in crashes involving distracted drivers.

 Everyone wants a holiday to remember, but not for the wrong reasons.
 Let’s keep our holiday gatherings out of the emergency room.
 What’s the best way to do that?
-Stay off the phone while driving.
+Our Car Accident Lawyers of Rutter Mills would say to stay off the phone while driving.